 Businesses with employees | Employees’ medical bills and lost wages resulting from a work-related injury |

 Small business owners can get business insurance online through brokers or directly from carriers.
-To get the appropriate coverage for your business, it’s important to first assess your risks and then to find providers who offer coverage that protects against them.
+To get the appropriate coverage for your business, it’s important to first assess your risks and then find providers who offer coverage that protects against them.

 Related: